 I take products from first commit to production.
-Open to full-time remote roles.

 Impact Replaced spreadsheet workflows for an entire firm.